Madame Nhu: Early years

-When she became an adult, her mother introduced her to a series of eligible young men, but she insisted on Nhu.
-He was fourteen years her senior and referred to her as "little niece" in accordance with Vietnamese custom.
+When Lệ Xuân came of age, her mother introduced her to a series of eligible young men, but she insisted on Nhu, who was fourteen years her senior and referred to her as a "little niece" in accordance with Vietnamese custom.
 In accordance with Vietnamese tradition, they were married three years after being betrothed in 1940.
 In May 1943, aged 18, she married Nhu, and converted from Mahayana Buddhism to Roman Catholicism, her husband's religion.
 Madame Nhu later admitted she married Nhu as a way of getting away from her family, saying "I never had a sweeping love.
 I read about such things in books, but I do not believe that they really existed.
 Or perhaps only for a very few people".
 After an uprising by the Viet Minh in August 1945, her brother-in-law, Ngô Đình Khôi, the eldest of the Ngô brothers, was buried alive, and Nhu and another brother, Ngô Đình Cẩn, were forced to flee.

 She, her mother-in-law and her eldest daughter, at the time a baby, were captured.
 Thinking her piano was a radio for communicating with French colonialists, the Viet Minh blew it up and then exiled her to a remote village for four months, where she lived on two bowls of rice a day.
 The French dismissed Nhu from his post at the National Library due to his brother (Diệm)'s nationalist activities, and he moved to Đà Lạt and lived comfortably, editing a newspaper, where his wife bore three more children.
 The French war in Vietnam made little impression on Madame Nhu from her home in Đà Lạt, and she often called the war une guerre bizardouille ("a bizarre little war") as the fighting never affected her personally.
 Nhu was during these years building a secret political party called the Cần Lao (Personalist Labour Party) based on the Catholic philosophy of personalism (people were persons, not individuals) while Madame Nhu later saying "I was alone most of the time.
 My husband would simply disappear without a word".
 To improve her husband's career, Madame Nhu befriended her cousin, the Emperor Bảo Đại during this time.